Certified Fire Door Installers London

 Can a fire door match my period property's style?

 Absolutely.
-We design period-accurate fire doors that replicate traditional four-panel and six-panel designs using solid timber, with exact mouldings and beading — so you stay compliant without losing your home's character.
+We build period-accurate fire doors in solid timber — traditional four-panel and six-panel designs with the mouldings and beading matched to your originals — so you stay compliant without the door looking out of place.

 -